-RC-10.1.1: Valid methods of scoring Any goal scored by a robot in the opponent goal will be only valid if the robot taking the kick is inside the opponent side of the field (example below).
-This does not apply if the attacking robot kicks into the goal of its own team.
+RoboCup RoboCup Changes and Comments RC-10.1.1: Any goal scored by a robot in the opponent goal will be only valid if the robot Valid methods taking the kick is inside the opponent side of the field.
+This does not apply if of scoring the attacking robot kicks into the goal of its own team.
 Regardless of this rule, all other rules related to indirect fouls procedures still apply.
-If a kick is taken from the robot own half of the field and touches another robot of the same team before entering the goal, this goal is still not valid even if the touched robot is in the opponent half of the field.
+Furthermore, whenever the ball possession is regained by one of the teams, a valid goal can only be scored after the ball has been received or touched by a team mate within the opponent side of the field.